ForestCoursePAGE2022/ForestCoursePAGE2022Site/README.md

 ## Course material

-### Handouts

-Lecture handouts will be provided via the "Handouts" link to the left.

-## Hands-on material

-The hands-on instructions will also be made available via the links to the left as well as the corresponding answers (available after the hands-on session).
+Lecture handouts and hands-on instructions and answers will be made available via the Course material link to the left.

 ## Staying in contact